 Because of its tax-sheltering characteristics, life insurance can be a great option to contribute to college savings funds.

-• Generally, life insurance values are not counted as a resource with determining eligibility for financial aid.
+- Generally, life insurance values are not counted as a resource when determining eligibility for financial aid.
 Also, life insurance can supplement other education funding methods like education savings accounts and qualified state tuition savings plans.

 Paying for higher education or specialty education may take multiple resources — but life insurance could be a part of the equation.